Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: 4-5 Fish Market, Folkestone CT19 6AA

-Mark Sargeant worked with Gordon Ramsay for years - but now has his own mini-empire of restaurants.
-Rocksalt was his first solo venture and its position is practically in the sea - a perfect spot to enjoy dishes like Folkestone crab and rice cakes or a seafood mixed grill.
-Mark also runs The Smokehouse fish & chip shop on Back Street.
+Rocksalt couldn't be in a more seaside position - it's practically in the sea - making it a perfect spot to enjoy dishes like Folkestone crab and rice cakes or a seafood mixed grill.
+If you're after something more casual, there's a sibling restaurant, The Smokehouse fish & chip shop, on nearby Back Street.

 Follow them on Instagram: @rocksaltfolkestone